 The Company's ability to continue as a going concern is dependent upon obtaining the necessary financing to undertake further exploration and development activities and ultimately generating profitable operations from its oil and natural gas interests in the future.
 The Company's current operations are dependent upon the adequacy of its current assets to meet its current expenditure requirements and the accuracy of management's estimates of those requirements.
 Should those estimates be materially incorrect, the Company's ability to continue as a going concern may be impaired.
 The financial statements have been prepared on a going concern basis, which contemplates realization of assets and liquidation of liabilities in the ordinary course of business.
-During the three months ended March 31, 2017, the Company incurred a net loss of approximately \$3.4 million and had an accumulated deficit of approximately \$154 million.
+During the six months ended June 30, 2017, the Company incurred a net loss of approximately \$8.3 million and had an accumulated deficit of approximately \$159 million.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.

 The Company expects to incur additional significant expenditures to further its exploration programs.
-Management is of the opinion that its currently available cash resources are sufficient to finance its plan of operations through June 2017.
+Management is of the opinion that its currently available cash resources are sufficient to finance its plan of operations, including the drilling of the MJ#1 well to the desired depth and the subsequent testing, through January 2018.

-To carry out further planned operations beyond that date, the Company must raise additional funds through additional equity and/or debt issuances.
-There can be no assurance that this capital will be available to the Company, and if it is not, the Company may be forced to curtail or cease exploration and development activities, including the drilling of the planned MJ #1 exploratory well.
+To carry out further planned operations beyond that date, the Company must raise additional funds through additional equity and/or debt issuances or through profitable operations.
+There can be no assurance that this capital or positive operational income will be available to the Company, and if it is not, the Company may be forced to curtail or cease exploration and development activities.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty (See also Note 7).